All Episodes

 This whole Supreme Court nomination thing is one giant joke.

-As they've got to find all the check boxes here, some candidate that fills out every requirement Obama has, and the last requirement on the list is they know anything about the law.
+As they've got to find all the checkboxes here, some candidate that fills out every requirement Obama has.

 Don't you think Christians need a woman on the court to reflect their view?

-Why do we ever get that question?
+Why don't we ever get that question?

 You know, a lot of Italians don't like Scalia, but we maybe need to get somebody like Tony Soprano on there who's more like some Italian.